sebsto/amplify-android-getting-started/06_add_storage.md

 ## Initialize Amplify Storage plugin at runtime

-Back to Android Studio, under `java/example.androidgettingstarted`, open `Backend.kit` and add a line in the Amplify initialisation sequence in `initialize()` method.
+Back to Android Studio, under `java/example.androidgettingstarted`, open `Backend.kit` and add a line in the Amplify initialization sequence in `initialize()` method.
 Complete code block should look like this:

 ```kotlin
 try {